 Each EMD Set name and its file_reference may only appear once under each [EMD Group] keyword for a given designator.

-Refer to Section 13.7 for connection rules and limitations on the permissible EMD Set links under each [EMD Group] keyword and after some more terms and rules related to [EMD Set] and [EMD Model] keywords are presented.
+Refer to Section 13.6 for connection rules and limitations on the permissible EMD Set links under each [EMD Group] keyword and after some more terms and rules related to [EMD Set] and [EMD Model] keywords are defined.

-TEXT UP TO Examples: DELETED AND MOVED TO THE END AFTER TABLE 41 to begin Section 13.7 TO BE MERGED WITH OTHER TEXT

 Examples:

 | Example 1